 8. Creating a registry

 When you create a registry with Target, you get the chance to get a 15% discount on items you did not receive from friends or family.

 Along with that, you get the chance to get some bonus items depending on the purchases you made.

 9. Purchase discounted gift cards

-If you have gift cards you don’t use, you can also sell them to the following sites:
+If you have gift cards you don't use; you can also sell them on Raise.

 10. Price Match Guarantee

 If you find an item you want at Target at another store for cheaper, Target will match the price of the qualifying item.

 You can learn more about Target's match price guarantee here.